Alison Maclean was born in Ottawa, Canada, in 1958, to New Zealand-born parents.

 After reading acclaimed Eleanor Catton novel The Rehearsal, Maclean called her old friend Bridget Ikin, enthused about the idea of making another movie back in New Zealand.
 The plotline incorporates a sex scandal involving a teenager, which inspires a theatre production by a group of drama students.
 The cast of Maclean's screen adaptation includes James Rolleston (Boy), Kerry Fox (as the drama school's intimidating leader) and, as one of the teachers, former Toi Whakaari teacher Miranda Harcourt.
 Since making its debut at the 2016 NZ international Film Festival, it has won generally upbeat reviews.

 Maclean's work for the small screen includes directing episodes of Sex and the City and Carnivale, The L-Word, Homicide and The Tudors.

 Whether working within the limits of a network TV series or exploring personal stories in arthouse films, Maclean's diverse output manages consistently to subvert expectations in ways that are surprising and entertaining.

 Anthony Kaufman.
-'ND/NF INTERVIEW: Alison Maclean's Acclaimed Second Coming with Jesus' Son' (broken link) IndieWIRE Website.
+'ND/NF INTERVIEW: Alison Maclean's Acclaimed Second Coming with Jesus' Son' IndieWIRE website.
 Loaded 6 April 2000.
 Accessed 30 June 2011

 Peter Travers, 'Jesus' Son' (Review) - Rolling Stone, 18 December 2000

-Philip Wakefield, 'Short Worth a Look' - Evening Post, July 1988
+Philip Wakefield, 'Short Worth a Look' - Ehe Evening Post, July 1988